Skip to content

 Back4app BaaS

-2. AWS Amplify — Renown BaaS Provider
+2. AWS Amplify — Renowned BaaS Provider

 According to a recent survey by Stack Overflow, AWS is the most used cloud computing platform.
 Indeed, 48% of respondents showed their affiliation with Amazon Web Services.
 So, if you want a quick solution to configure server sides and want an easy-to-use interface, AWS Amplify should be your first choice.

 Utilizing the AWS Amplify admin UI is seamless.
 Coders can also install, update, or store data or apps within a few seconds using this BaaS platform.
-Push notifications, authentications, managed hosting, and a datastore are also exciting features of AWS Amplify.
+Push notifications, authentication, managed hosting, and a datastore are also exciting features of AWS Amplify.

 In addition, if you are a newbie looking for a free BaaS vendor for testing purposes, Amplify is also helpful.
 You can set up a backup here for free.
 The only requirement is the insertion of credit card details.
-Later, you can follow the pay-as-you-go approach if your required instances grow from the provided limit.
+Later, you can follow the pay-as-you-go approach if your required instances grow beyond the provided limit.

 AWS